$T$-equivariant disc potential and SYZ mirror construction: -equivariant disc potential for the immersed two-sphere

 \section{$\bS^1$-equivariant disc potential for the immersed two-sphere}

-In this section, we study the $\bS^1$-equivaraint Floer theory of an immersed Lagrangian two-sphere $L_0$ which has a single nodal point.
-This will serve as a prototypical example for the authors' subsequent work \cite{HKLZ19} with Hong on the $\bS^1$-equivariant Floer theory of immersed SYZ fibers in tori Calabi-Yau manifolds.
+In this section, we study the $\bS^1$-equivariant Floer theory of an immersed Lagrangian two-sphere $L_0$ which has a single nodal point.
+This will serve as a prototypical example for the authors' subsequent work \cite{HKLZ19} with Hong on the $\bS^1$-equivariant Floer theory of immersed fibers of Lagrangian torus fibrations in toric Calabi-Yau manifolds.